anijitsahu/simple-aws-lambda-ses-cron/README.md

 ## Features
 1. [AWS Lambda](https://aws.amazon.com/lambda/) function using [NodeJS](https://nodejs.org/en/docs/)
-2. Function is using latest version of [AWS SDK JavaScript v3](https://docs.aws.amazon.com/sdk-for-javascript/v3/developer-guide/welcome.html) with all **ES6+**  syntaxes like Promises, `async/await`.
+2. Function is using latest version of [AWS SDK JavaScript v3](https://docs.aws.amazon.com/sdk-for-javascript/v3/developer-guide/welcome.html) with all **ES6+**  syntaxes like Promises, `async/await`

 <ol start="3">
   <li>
-     Function are deployed using <a href="https://www.serverless.com/framework/docs/providers/aws/guide/intro">Serverless</a> Framework
+     Function are deployed using <a href="https://www.serverless.com/framework/docs/providers/aws/guide/intro">Serverless</a> Framework.
   </li>
   <li>
-    <code>serverless.json</code> is used for deployment configuration instead of <code>serverless.yml</code>
+    <code>serverless.json</code> is used for deployment configuration instead of <code>serverless.yml</code>.
   </li>
   <li>
     All the deployment is created in <a href="https://aws.amazon.com/s3/">AWS S3</a> to store the <code>.zip</code> of the function code and <a href="https://aws.amazon.com/cloudformation/">AWS CloudFormation</a> Stack.